Taking responsibility within the local community is an important commitment for The George in Rye.

-The George in Rye sponsorship towards a place in the 2016 London Marathon.
+The George provided £1000 of sponsorship towards a place in the 2016 London Marathon.
 Gemma Brooks, who married at The George in 2008, was chosen as the winner of the place.
 All proceeds went to the NSPCC’s Childline appeal.

 Rye & District Community Transport’s Chairman, the late John Izod, was delighted to receive the donation.
 “I am overwhelmed by the generosity of the George’s guests and very grateful to the hotel and its management and staff for organising the collection.
 RDCT operates the 326 Rye Town service without financial support so we have a big hole to fill to ensure that we maintain the 326 and all the other services that we provide.
 Donations like this are a big help and also encourage us to continue in our efforts.”

 The Rye & District Day Centre provide help and social interaction to the elderly people of Rye and the surrounding villages.
 Dave Pellen, from the Centre, said, “This very kind and wonderful donation allows the Rye and District Day Centre to ensure that the costs of providing services to the elderly community of Rye and surrounding villages are kept at an affordable level, which in turn aids the well-being of the members, allowing us to provide just that little more help and support.”